abhishekarya1/DSA-2k23/maths.md

 Ex - ways of forming two letter words from string "ABC" will be just 3 - "AB", "AC", "BC".
 Since order doesn't matter, "AB" and "BA" are equivalent here.
 ```

 Find count of all full length permutations of the string `NUMBER` where letter `N` occurs to the left of letter `U`:  the count of occuring on right = count of occuring on left is symmetrical.
 So answer is `n!/2`.
-Another approach to this can be that any two places always remain fixed i.e. `6C2` and we permute the rest `4` places i.e. `4!`, so answer is `6C2 * 4!` that is equal to `6! / 2!`.
+Another approach to this can be that pick any two places and they always remain fixed i.e. `6C2` and we permute the rest `4` places i.e. `4!`, so answer is `6C2 * 4!` that is equal to `6! / 2!`.

 Find count of all permutations of the string `NUMBER` where letter `N` occurs to the left of letter `U` and `NU` always occur together: treat `NU` as a single unit since they always occur together, hence answer becomes `(n-1)!`